toradle/hedera_ai_agent/src/tools/README.md

 2. **Response Handling**:
     - Throws an error if the HTTP response is not successful.
     - Parses the response and returns the list of pending airdrops.

+## Account - Account management

+### `approve_asset_allowance(spenderAccount, tokenId, amount, client)`

+This asynchronous function approves a specified allowance for an account (spender) to either spend HBAR or a specific token, depending on whether a `tokenId` is provided.
+The function uses the provided Hedera `client` to execute the approval transaction.

+---

+#### Parameters

+- **spenderAccount**: `AccountId`
+  The account ID of the spender, which will be granted the allowance to transfer the specified amount.

+- **tokenId**: `TokenId | undefined`
+  The ID of the token for which the allowance is being granted.
+If this parameter is `undefined`, the allowance is for HBAR.

+- **amount**: `number`
+  The amount of the asset (either HBAR or the specified token) to be approved for spending by the `spenderAccount`.

+- **client**: `Client`
+  An instance of the Hedera SDK client that holds the operator account used to authorize the allowance.

+---

+#### Returns

+- **Promise<AssetAllowanceResult>**
+  A promise that resolves to an object containing:
+    - **status**: `string` — The status of the transaction receipt (e.g., `"SUCCESS"`).
+    - **txHash**: `string` — The transaction hash (transaction ID) of the approval transaction.

+---

+#### Behavior & Error Handling

+1. **Allowance Type Determination**:
+   The function first checks whether a `tokenId` is provided:
+    - If `tokenId` is defined, it creates a token allowance approval for the specified token.
+    - If `tokenId` is `undefined`, it defaults to approving an HBAR allowance.

+2. **Transaction Creation & Execution**:
+   The appropriate `AccountAllowanceApproveTransaction` is constructed:
+    - For token allowance, the transaction approves the specified amount of the token to be spent by the spender.
+    - For HBAR allowance, the transaction approves the specified amount of HBAR to be spent by the spender.
+      The transaction is then frozen and executed.

+3. **Receipt Retrieval & Status Check**:
+   After executing the transaction, the function retrieves the transaction receipt and verifies its status to determine if the approval was successful.

+4. **Error Handling**:
+   If the transaction receipt's status does not include `"SUCCESS"`, the function will throw an error, indicating that the approval has failed.

+---